sumcumo/nuxt-styleguide/demo/docs/docs/writing-documentation.md

 All `.vue` and `.md` files in the `docs` folder are treated as documentation and will be added to the navigation.

-This files can feature any content.
+These files can feature any content.